rugbyprof/Mobile-Web-Programming/Program-2D.md

 ### 4: Getting and displaying users:

 We simply add another case to the switch statement.
-This switch is essentially an API that the front end is communicating with.
-It's not a good API, actually it's crappy, but it's a start.

 ```php
 	switch($_POST['action']){